10 ways to make the most of Christmas in London with children in 2025

 Attractions here include a traditional funfair with over 100 rides and games, together with a giant Ferris wheel and Santa Land.
 Entry to the Grotto is free but you will need to purchase an entry ticket to get into Winter Wonderland

-There is also the winter Wonderland’s ice rink, the biggest outdoor rink in the UK, this surrounds the Victorian bandstand and is illuminated with more than 100,000 lights.
+There is also the winter Wonderland’s ice rink, one of the biggest rinks in the UK, this surrounds the Victorian bandstand and is illuminated with more than 100,000 lights.

 Another favourite of ours is wandering around the 200 Bavarian-style wooden chalets offering unique Christmas gifts.